Question 116·Medium·Command of Evidence

 Match ideas, not just topic

 All the choices mention Tubman, but only one describes how she prepared and used her surroundings.
-Look for words related to preparation, studying, or mapping, and to physical features of the land.
+Look for words related to preparation (planning, memorizing, charting) and to physical guides (creeks, stars, terrain).

 Eliminate answer choices that show results or reputation